-Canet stated in his Verified Petition For Recognition and Chapter 15 Relief filed May 16, 10 2016 that in the 1998 French bankruptcy of Zandian's company Zandian was ordered by the French Court to personally pay the debts of the company of 20M francs.
+Canet stated in his Verified Petition For Recognition and Chapter 15 Relief filed May 16, 2016 that in the 1998 French bankruptcy of Zandian's company Zandian was ordered by the French Court to personally pay the debts of the company of 20M francs.
 ECF No. 5, p.
 2, ¶ 3 (emphasis added).
 However, the French Court ordered Zandian to pay "up to the amount of 20,000,000 francs."
 ECF No. 5, Exhibit 3 (emphasis added).
 Canet left out the "up to" verbiage and misled this Court into believing that there was a judgment against Zandian in the amount of 20M francs instead of "up to" 20M francs with the actual amount to be determined at a later time.
-16 Canet still has not provided evidence of the exact alleged debt.
-As the Court is previously aware, during discovery in the Adversary Proceeding, Canet refused to respond to discovery requests, let 18 alone provide any documents regarding the status of the debt in the French Action and the money he had already received from Zandian in the French Action.
-Adversary Proceeding ECF No. 26, 20 Exhibit D, Request Nos.
+Canet still has not provided evidence of the exact alleged debt.
+As the Court is previously aware, during discovery in the Adversary Proceeding, Canet refused to respond to discovery requests, let alone provide any documents regarding the status of the debt in the French Action and the money he had already received from Zandian in the French Action.
+Adversary Proceeding ECF No. 26, Exhibit D, Request Nos.
 23 and 26; see also Adversary Proceeding ECF No. 34, p.
-12 (Canet admits - "Hartman acknowledges that he did not respond to the First Set of Interrogatories and 22 Request for Production of Documents propounded by Margolin").
+12 (Canet admits - "Hartman acknowledges that he did not respond to the First Set of Interrogatories and Request for Production of Documents propounded by Margolin").

 While Canet refused to provide any documentation relating to the French action or otherwise comply with the Federal Rules of Civil Procedure, Margolin obtained and produced documents from the French Court showing that Canet has recovered more than what he is entitled to from Zandian.
+Specifically, documents from the French Court show that of the potential debt that Mr. Zandian is not a debtor in this proceeding unless an involuntary Chapter 7 were initiated, or Mr. Zandian consented to a Chapter 7.
+Francis Decl., Exhibit A at 6:4-11.

-Specifically, documents from the French Court show that of the potential debt of 20M francs (3,048,980.34 euros), 19M francs (2,896,531.32 euros) was claimed by Bank Melli of Iran.
+of 20M francs (3,048,980.34 euros), 19M francs (2,896,531.32 euros) was claimed by Bank Melli of Iran.
 Francis Decl., Exhibit C. This left 1M francs (152,449.02 euros) owed to other creditors.
-Although Canet refused to answer Margolin's interrogatories and requests for production during 3 the Adversary Proceeding, he responded to Margolin's requests for admissions, in which he 4 admitted that Bank Melli not an approved creditor.
+Although Canet refused to answer Margolin's interrogatories and requests for production during the Adversary Proceeding, he responded to Margolin's requests for admissions, in which he admitted that Bank Melli not an approved creditor.
 Francis Decl., Exhibit D, p.
-4, Request No. 5 2.
-Therefore, the debt owed to all approved creditors in the French Action is only approximately 6 1M francs (152,449.02 euros).
+4, Request No. 2.4 Therefore, the debt owed to all approved creditors in the French Action is only approximately 1M francs (152,449.02 euros).